chadananda/derod-docker/README.md

 ## Recommended Usage

+I reccomend using the `docker-compose.yml` instead of running the image directly.
+If you do run directly, you should be aware of how this image works:

-This Docker image creates a GMT time-synched environment which runs the derod binary.
-You are responsible for passing all parameters required to run.
+This image creates a GMT time-synched environment which runs the derod binary.
+It downloads the latest Dero node on startup, checks hourly for new releases and then shuts down automatically when a new release is detected.
+If you don't use the compose file, you'll have to make sure to set `--restart=unless-stopped` to avoid service interruption.

-I highly recommend you mount a volume to the container that will store the mainnet blockchain files in the event your container gets destroyed you can easily spin up another using persistent data.
+Also, I highly recommend you mount a volume to the container that will store the `mainnet` data in the event your container gets destroyed you can easily spin up another using this persistent data.

 ### Running